Cryptography#

 Examples:

-code-prj/crypto/crypto e c HELLO
+code-prj/crypto/main e c HELLO

-code-prj/crypto/crypto decrypt v LQVRRBOFTQJ UGLE
+code-prj/crypto/main decrypt v LQVRRBOFTQJ UGLE

-$ code-prj/crypto/crypto e caesar LEVERPOSTEJ
+$ code-prj/crypto/main e caesar LEVERPOSTEJ

 OHYHUSRVWHM